 Building work in New Zealand is governed by one piece of legislation - the Building Act.
 It was passed in 2004 as "an Act to consolidate and reform the law relating to building and to provide for better regulation and control of building".

 The Building Act established a simple, three part framework of building controls.

 The Building Act 2004 describes what is covered by building controls and sets down the law for Building work in New Zealand.
 The Building Regulations 1992 contain the mandatory New Zealand Building Code and particular details about the processing of building approvals.
-The Approved Documents are non-mandatory documents written by the Department of Building and Housing to assist people in complying with the building code.
+The Approved Documents are non-mandatory documents written by the Ministry Business, Innovation, and Employment to assist people in complying with the building code.

 The Act applies to the construction, alteration, demolition and maintenance of new and existing buildings throughout New Zealand and includes Government building work.

 The Act is not involved with planning and resource management, the finish and appearance of a building, nor protection of capital investment.
 These are the owner's responsibility.
 Gas and electrical work are also not covered by the Act.